-Microplastics, are fragments of plastic smaller than 5 millimeters, they can be specks of glitter, which are created at that size in the factory, or broken down pieces of larger plastics, like plastic bags or bottles, which often get torn to pieces by wind and waves in the ocean.
+Microplastics are fragments of plastic smaller than 5 millimeters, they can be specks of glitter, which are created at that size in the factory, or broken down pieces of larger plastics, like plastic bags or bottles, which often get torn to pieces by wind and waves in the ocean.

 Microplastics can be filtered out of the water by OTEC systems (discussed here) or strained out of the water when being pulled into a water desalination machine to produce independent fresh water for the community.
 While larger chunks of plastic can be netted using the method shown above and melted down alongside the microplastics to produce new, reusable goods for sale inside the seasteading city, or available for export to nearby communities.
-Once we are in position to capture and refine these materials, the possibilities are endless, and the profit to be made in restoring the ecosystem becomes immediately apparent.
+Once we are in a position to capture and refine these materials, the possibilities are endless, and the profit to be made in restoring the ecosystem becomes immediately apparent.